-Performance commitment ES03: Sludge treated before disposal Unit of measure Percentage to one decimal place Boundaries Sludge exported out of the company's region is excluded if it is treated before disposal.
+Performance commitment ES03: Sludge treated before disposal Unit of measure Percentage to one decimal place

+Boundaries Sludge exported out of the Thames Water region is excluded if we treat it before disposal.
+Sludge exported out of the Thames Water region is excluded if we treat it before disposal.
 This is estimated using the best available data whereby location of farms is used to determine the number of farms we export to that are based outside our region.

-The percentage of sludge sent to treatment prior to disposal.
+The percentage of sludge sent to treatment prior to disposal calculated using tonnes of dry solids (tDS) data.
 Sewage sludge is a product of the wastewater treatment process.

 As per the PR19 Final Determination the performance commitment is defined as the percentage of wastewater sludge treated before disposal, where treatment includes chemical, biological and thermal processes.
-This includes all sludge collected from wastewater network plus and any third party sludge (such as sludge traded in from other water companies) that has been either transported by road, pipeline or indigenous collocated sludge, and treated at one of the company's sludge treatment centres (STCs).
+This includes all sludge collected from wastewater network plus and any third party sludge (such as sludge traded in from other water companies) that has been either transported by road, pipeline or indigenous collocated sludge, and treated at one of the Thames Water sludge treatment centres (STCs).

-Performance commitment ET01: Readiness to receive tunnel flow at Beckton STW Unit of measure Number of full months after the SCCD, with the first month running from the day after the SCCD.
+Performance commitment ET01: Readiness to receive tunnel flow at Beckton STW Unit of measure Number of full months after the System Commissioning Commencement Date (SCCD), with the first month running from the day after the SCCD.
 Zero decimal places.
 Boundaries The Tideway programme is on track to deliver to regulatory dates, with tunnel construction completed and commissioning started by 17 October 2022.
 In the event of tunnel construction being delayed it would not be in customers' interests to deliver the inlet modifications ahead of these being required.
 In these circumstances the company would not qualify for underperformance payments against the 17 October 2022 date.
 Instead, if delays in construction result in a change in the SCCD, the revised SCCD will be the relevant date for calculating underperformance payments.

 This measure is the delivery of the capital works associated with the inlet works under solution reference S29184 in the PR19 capital programme, which is part of the upgrade to the Beckton sewage treatment works (STW).
 Every full month of delay beyond the SCCD will result in underperformance payments.
-However, the SCCD has been changed from 17 October 2022 to the 2 October 2023.
+However, the SCCD has been changed from 17 October 2022 to the 23 October 2023.
 Therefore, underperformance payments will not apply until 2022/23.